Opérateur de transport de Wallonie

-Opérateur de transport de Wallonie (/fr/, Transport Operator of Wallonia, OTW), formerly Société régionale wallonne du transport (/fr/, Walloon Regional Transport Company, SRWT), is responsible for the supervision, strategic planning and marketing of a group of five regional public transport directorate branded as TEC or "Transport En Commun" (French for: Public Transport) in Wallonia, Belgium.
+Opérateur de transport de Wallonie (/fr/, Transport Operator of Wallonia, OTW), formerly Société régionale wallonne du transport (/fr/, Walloon Regional Transport Company, SRWT), is responsible for the supervision, strategic planning and marketing of a group of five regional public transport directorates branded as TEC or "Transport En Commun" (French for: Public Transport) in Wallonia, Belgium.
 It is primarily a bus operator, but also operates the Charleroi light rail system and the light rail line in Liège.

-TEC sells the MOBIB smartcard branded "TEC it easy" and runs a chain of shops called Espace TEC.
-Most of TEC buses and trams in Charleroi are distinctively painted yellow and red.
+TEC sells the MOBIB smartcard, branded "TEC it easy", and runs a chain of shops called Espace TEC.
+Most of TEC buses, and trams in Charleroi, are distinctively painted yellow and red.

 History

 TEC was founded in 1991 through the breakup of the former Belgian NMVB/SNCV into separate companies for Wallonia and Flanders.
 In 2019, Société régionale wallonne du Transport (SRWT) became Opérateur de transport de Wallonie (OTW).